jerryrosati/Madeline/README.md

 ### Utility
 - `!schedule`: Schedule an event; Madeline will send a message at the specified time and date.
+- `!poll`: Creates a poll and lets users vote by reacting.

 ### Developer Commands
 - `!pull`: Perform a `git pull` on the repository.